 As a designer, my favorite tools include Adobe Photoshop, Illustrator, Indesign, Canva, and Figma.
 Canva and Figma are particularly useful for their collaborative possibilities.
 These tools allow me to create stunning works for logo designs, style guides, flyers, social media posts, booklets, vector designs, and more.

-When it comes to workflow management, the Creative Repute team prefers Meister Task.
-It’s an amazing tool that allows employers to manage projects by assigning tasks, setting deadlines, and sharing attachments (this comes in handy for a design team in which many files need to be exchanged).
+When it comes to workflow management, the Creative Repute team prefers Milanote.
+It’s an amazing tool that allows you to organize your ideas and projects into visual boards, edit with collaborators in real-time, and share results (this comes in handy for a design team in which many files need to be exchanged).
 We also use QuickBooks Time, formerly TSheets, a simple application that makes billing and time-tracking projects easy.

 For communication and meetings, we primarily use GSuite applications such as Gmail, Drive, and Google Hangouts.